yfirmy/eternity2-server/README.md

  The "Eternity II Server" requires  :
   - a HTTP access to the [Eternity II solver](https://github.com/yfirmy/eternity2-solver) REST API (in order to divide the search space into branches)
-  - a JDBC access to a PostGreSQL database
+  - a JDBC access to the PostGreSQL database
+  - a HTTP access to the InfluxDB timeseries database

  Note: the actual PostGreSQL database is also required for the non-regression Tests Suite.